 Educators, community leaders, elected officials, and civic and business groups across the country are using the Debt Fixer to help educate people about the federal budget and national debt.

 This online interactive tool allows groups large and small to gather and debate the difficult trade-offs necessary to put the United States on a sustainable economic budget path.
 Participants spend time negotiating and selecting budget priorities, including in areas like health care, defense, Social Security, taxes and other domestic spending, which demonstrates how such choices impact our national debt.
-Recent updates to the Debt Fixer reflect the 2017 Tax Cuts and Jobs Act and the Bipartisan Budget Act of 2018.

 The Debt Fixer was developed by the nonpartisan Committee for a Responsible Federal Budget, an organization led by budget experts that has provided objective research and analysis of budget issues for over 35 years.
 The Campaign to Fix the Debt is a project of the Committee.